 Grid composition

+[Ed.
+Note (MPEG#137): How does this derivation transformation apply to immersive media?
+Is this derivation transformation useful?
+If you want to combine volumetric videos any position should be possible not only 256x256 grid.]

 Definition

 Box Type: 'gdcp' Mandatory (per sample): No Quantity (per sample): Any Inputs: Exactly rows*columns.
 First visual input is the top-left cell of the grid, last visual input is the bottom-right cell of the grid